Lady Macbeth of Mtsensk (opera)

 Lady Macbeth of Mtsensk, Op.
-29 (Леди Макбет Мценского уезда) is an opera in four acts and nine scenes by Dmitri Shostakovich.
-The libretto, jointly written by Alexander Preys and the composer, is based on the novella Lady Macbeth of the Mtsensk District by Nikolai Leskov.
+29 (Леди Макбет Мценского уезда), is an opera in four acts and nine scenes by Dmitri Shostakovich.
+The libretto, jointly written by Alexander Preis and the composer, is based on the novella Lady Macbeth of the Mtsensk District by Nikolai Leskov.

-Dedicated by Shostakovich to his first wife, physicist Nina Varzar, the roughly 160-minute opera was first performed on 22 January 1934 at the Leningrad Maly Operny, and two days later in Moscow.
-It incorporates elements of expressionism and verismo, telling the story of a lonely woman in 19th-century Russia who falls in love with one of her husband's workers and is driven to murder.
+Dedicated by Shostakovich to his first wife, the physicist Nina Varzar, the opera was first performed on 22 January 1934 at the Leningrad Maly Operny Theatre, and received its Moscow premiere two days later.
+It combines elements of expressionism and verismo, telling the story of Katerina Izmailova, a lonely woman in 19th-century Russia who falls in love with one of her husband's workers and becomes involved in a sequence of murders.

 Performance history

+The opera was initially successful in both Leningrad and Moscow, and was also performed outside the Soviet Union during the 1930s.
+According to Tim Ashley in The Guardian, it had received nearly 200 performances in the Soviet Union and had also been heard in Copenhagen, Prague, New York and London before its official condemnation.

-Despite early success on popular and official levels, Lady Macbeth became the vehicle for a general denunciation of Shostakovich's music by the CPSU in early 1936: after being condemned in an anonymous article (sometimes attributed to Joseph Stalin but actually authored by David Zaslavsky) in Pravda, titled "Muddle Instead of Music", performances dwindled, and it received its final performance that year on 11 March at the Nemirovich-Danchenko Theatre in Moscow.
-The opera was banned in the Soviet Union for almost thirty years, until 1961.
+Despite this early success, Lady Macbeth became the vehicle for a major public denunciation of Shostakovich's music in 1936.
+On 28 January 1936, shortly after Joseph Stalin attended a Moscow performance, the Soviet newspaper Pravda published the unsigned article "Muddle Instead of Music", attacking the opera's musical language and stage content.
+Recent scholarship has identified the journalist David Zaslavsky as the likely author of the article.
+Performances declined after the denunciation, and the work disappeared from Soviet stages for decades.

-The composer in 1962 revised Lady Macbeth, renaming it Katerina Izmailova (Катерина Измайлова) and assigning it his Opus 114.
-He replaced two of its intermezzos, adjusted act 1, scene 3, and made smaller changes elsewhere.
-Katerina Izmailova was first performed on 26 December 1962 in Moscow at the Stanislavski-Nemirovich-Danchenko Musical Theatre, and first given a studio recording in 1964.
-But since Shostakovich's death the original version has been more often performed.
-The original uncensored version was not performed again in Russia until 2000.
+In 1962 Shostakovich revised the opera under the title Katerina Izmailova (Катерина Измайлова), assigning it Op.
+114. The revision altered parts of the score and libretto, including changes to act 1, scene 3 and the replacement of two orchestral interludes.
+Katerina Izmailova was first performed on 26 December 1962 at the Stanislavski and Nemirovich-Danchenko Musical Theatre in Moscow.
+After Shostakovich's death, the original 1934 version gradually returned to the international repertoire, and the uncensored version was again staged in Russia in 2000 by Helikon Opera in a production directed by Dmitry Bertman.

+Selected 21st-century productions

+Since 2000, the opera has continued to be staged by major opera houses and festivals.
+Selected productions include: